jantman/puppet-archlinux-workstation/README.markdown

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)

-Provides many classes (and a sane default class/init.pp) for configuring an Arch Linux workstation/laptop/desktop for graphical use.
+Provides many classes for configuring an Arch Linux workstation/laptop/desktop for graphical use and installing common software.

-###Module Status

-This module is currently at version 0.0.1.
-I'm trying to write this in a way that's usable by other people, and meets the current best practices for modules.
-However, I also need to get my new desktop up and running.
-While it's not best practice, this module doesn't really have any tests yet.
-I plan on circling back and writing initial tests once I have a minimally-usable machine.

 ##Module Description